vmatiiv/react-webtech-animated-icons/README.md

 # react-webtech-animated-icons

-react-webtech-animated-icons is a React library that contains animated SVG icons of most popular web technologies logos.
+react-webtech-animated-icons is a React library that contains animated SVG icons of most popular web technologies.

 ## Installation